-I needed to go to Portland to meet with a client and thought it would make a nice mini vacay as this would be my first visit to Portland so invited my travel buddy and fellow AOH, Julie, to join me.
+I needed to go to Portland to meet with a client and thought it would make a nice mini vacay.
+This is my first visit to Portland so I invited my travel buddy and fellow AOH, Julie, to join me.
 We met up in ATL and headed out to PDX for our pacific northwest adventure!

 |View of Mt Hood from the plane|

 After arriving at PDX, getting the rental and grabbing a quick bite nearby, we stopped at The Grotto, The National Sanctuary of Our Sorrowful Mother.
 We have both had a challenging 12 months so I thought this would be the perfect place to get a little peace and inspiration.

 The Grotto was the promise to God Father Ambrose Mayer made when he was a young boy and his mother was near death while giving birth to his sister.
 In 1923, he found the land where The Grotto now sits and bid his life savings of $3,000.
 On May 29, 1924, 3,000 people gathered to celebrate the dedication of the Sanctuary of Our Sorrowful Mother.

 The Grotto is located off a relatively busy road just 10 minutes from the airport but upon entering you feel as though you are a million miles away from the hustle and bustle of every day life.
 The Calvary scene greets you as your turn into The Grotto.
 Given that the death of her son was the source of Mary's sorrow, it is fitting this is the first sculpture you encounter at The Grotto.

 St. Philip Benizi was one of the original Servite priests.
 St. Philip went into hidding to avoid being considered for Pope in 1268.
 He survived off of herbs and drinking at a fountain.
 Since his death, water blessed in honor of St. Philip is said to have caused many remarkable cures.